Best Practices for Working with Vertex Data

 Some models add vertices to improve lighting details or rendering quality.
 This is usually done when values are calculated for each vertex and interpolated across the triangle during the rasterization stage.
 For example, if you directed a spotlight at the center of a triangle, its effect might go unnoticed because the brightest part of the spotlight is not directed at a vertex.
 By adding vertices, you provide additional interpolant points, at the cost of increasing the size of your vertex data and the calculations performed on the model.
 Instead of adding additional vertices, consider moving calculations into the fragment stage of the pipeline instead:

-If your application uses OpenGL ES 1.1, you can perform per-fragment lighting using DOT3 lighting.
+If your app uses OpenGL ES 1.1, you can perform per-fragment lighting using DOT3 lighting.
 You do this by adding a bump map texture to hold normal information and applying the bump map using a texture combine operation with the

 Avoid Storing Constants in Attribute Arrays

-Use the Smallest Acceptable Types for Attributes.
+Use the Smallest Acceptable Types for Attributes

 When specifying the size of each of your attribute’s components, choose the smallest data type that provides acceptable results.
 Here are some guidelines: